Oral Health Information for Parents

 For babies and toddlers

-Primary teeth, sometimes called "baby teeth," are just as important as permanent adult teeth.
 Good nutrition and proper feeding are very important for building healthy teeth during your baby's first year.
-To keep your baby's teeth healthy as she grows:
+To keep your baby's teeth healthy as he/she grows:

-- Use bottles and sippy cups wisely to keep sugar from staying on your baby's teeth and causing cavities.
+- Use bottles and sippy cups wisely to keep sugar from staying on your baby's teeth.
 A sippy cup is any cup that has a lid and helps prevent your child from spilling her drink.
 This includes cups with built-in straws.

 - Use only breastmilk, formula, or water in your baby's bottle.